 In addition to improving the safety of drivers on the more than 5000 miles of roads in the state, the Rhode Island State Police Force is involved in an array of crime-fighting activities.
-In addition to its Major Crimes/Organized Crimes Unit, it has specialized Units for Financial Crime and Computer Crimes.
+In addition to its Major Crimes/Organized Crimes Unit, it has specialized units for financial crime and computer crimes.

-Jobs with Sheriff’s Departments in Rhode Island
+Jobs with the Rhode Island Division of Sheriffs

 Jobs with Municipal Police Departments in Rhode Island